microsoft/botframework-solutions/docs/virtual-assistant/typescript/gettingstarted.md

 >**NOTE:** Remind to have an **unique** assistant's name for deployment steps.

->**NOTE:** After generating your sample, you can check its README for more information on how to deploy and test it.
-You can find it in the root folder of your newly created sample or [here](https://github.com/Microsoft/AI/blob/master/docs/virtual-assistant/src/typescript/gettingstarted.md).

 You now have your own Assistant!
 Follow the Deployment steps below before you try and run the project as deployment creates key dependencies required for operation.

 ## Deployment